slotThe/slotThe.github.io/posts/emacs-potpourri.md

 While there is a post about [my version][posts:query-replace] of the `query-replace` function, most other tidbits have only seen the light of day in places like the "Weekly Tips, Tricks, &c." thread on Reddit.
-In the spirit of hosting my content somewhere that I actually control,[^2] I chose to showcase these again here, hoping that other people may also find some of this stuff useful.
+In the spirit of hosting my content somewhere that I actually control, I chose to showcase these again here, hoping that other people may also find some of this stuff useful.[^2]

 <!--more-->